Gnucash/gnucash/src/doc/sx.rst

     to-create: an upcoming SX instance that should be created.
     ignore: a scheduled instance the user has explicitly prevented the instantiation of.
+    created: the instance has been created in this interaction cycle.

 The SX need to store?
 - last state of *created* instance